springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 # Accessibility in emails

-This info sits alongside our general guide to writing emails at ????. (er, need to write this, maybe).
+This info sits alongside our general guide to writing emails at ????.

 ## Layout

 - Rich visual emails typically use tables for layout.
+- This is because email clients use old and conservative browser engines that do not cope well nor consistently with CSS-based layouts.
-- Using ARIA to set `role="presentation"` on the table will help prevent it being seen as a data table by screen readers.
+- Using ARIA to set `role="presentation"` on layout tables will help prevent them being seen as data tables by screen readers.

 ## Specify a language